GitLab

 • A GitLab account with access to your infrastructure repositories.

-• Appropriate permissions to create Personal Access Tokens.
+• Appropriate permissions to create OAuth applications.

 • Repositories containing Terraform, CloudFormation, or other IaC files you want to connect to Firefly.